 The Budget was undoubtedly a big boost for small businesses.
 Cutting back on business rates, capital gains and corporation taxes brings some welcome relief to the UKs SME community which has been somewhat neglected by the chancellor and his red box in recent years.

+But the largest point of tension for business owners has been the front page sweetheart deals leveraged by the government for some of the worlds largest corporations.
+MarketInvoice conducted a study of 1,000 UK business owners before the Budget and found that 75 per cent believed that the government favours the interests of big business over their own.
 This should come as no surprise.
 Small business owners feel rightfully hard done by when they see giant corporations exploiting tax loopholes, but the taxman squeezes their own business for every penny